arklumpus/MuPDFCore/Readme.md

 2. Building the `MuPDFWrapper` native library
 3. Creating the `MuPDFCore` library NuGet package

-Steps 1 and 2 need to be performed on all of Windows, macOS and Linux (no cross-compiling)!
+Steps 1 and 2 need to be performed on all of Windows, macOS and Linux, and on the various possible architectures (x86, x64 and arm64 for Windows, x64/Intel and arm64/Apple for macOS, and x64 and arm64 for Linux - no cross-compiling)!
 Otherwise, some native assets will be missing and it will not be possible to build the NuGet package.

 ### 1. Building libmupdf

 You can download the open-source (GNU AGPL) MuPDF source code from [here](https://mupdf.com/downloads/index.html).
 You will need to uncompress the source file and compile the library on Windows, macOS and Linux.
 You need the following files:

-* From Windows:
+* From Windows (x86, x64):
     * libmupdf.lib

 * From macOS: